 9. Don’t assume a column can just “be removed” in your design

-Many homeowners when trying to renovate or modify their homes take the careless assumption that they can just remove a column in order to open up a room or create a desired look they are going after.
+Many homeowners when trying to renovate or modify their homes take the careless assumption that they can just remove a column in order to open up a room or create the desired look they are going after.
 Consult with a structural engineer before deciding to remove existing columns.
 Damage to your home can result if removed or you and others can get seriously injured in the process.

 10. Add visual focal points to break up outdoor spaces with columns